 - Vegan sources include back beans and tofu!

 Take a Bath!

-I always recommend tailored professional nutritional guidance as we are all individual, and medications and other supplements can interact.
-For example magnesium can interact with common medications for high blood pressure, antibiotics or diuretics.
+Therefore in this instance I recommend tailored professional nutritional guidance as we are all individual, and medications and other supplements can interact.
+So for example, magnesium can interact with common medications for high blood pressure, antibiotics or diuretics.
 Avoid taking magnesium with zinc as it may reduce absorption.

 If you’d like a Health Reboot consultation which includes a nutrient review find out more